-Because Black Friday falls near the end of the month, when dealers are under pressure to meet sales quotas anyway, the day after Thanksgiving was always going to be a boon for car buyers.
-In 2016, based on trends over the last decade, car buyers will see Black Friday discounts of as much as 20% on some models, along with generous financing and lease deals.
+Black Friday falls near the end of the month and because of that, dealers are under tremendous pressure to meet sales quotas.
+The day after Thanksgiving will always be a boon for car buyers because of the increase in bargains and deals.
+In 2016, based on trends over the last decade, car buyers will see Black Friday cars being discounted by as much as 20% on some models, along with generous financing and lease deals.

 Dealers and automakers want you to believe the only way to get Black Friday prices is to rush to their showrooms on Black Friday.
-But if you aren’t ready to buy a car on that day, don’t sweat it.
+However, if you are not ready to buy a car on that day, don’t sweat it.

-The truth is, most Black Friday deals are available throughout November, and many will extend well past Cyber Monday, and through December.
-US automakers are already offering substantial discounts, rebates and incentives to clear out 2016 models and even some new 2017s.*
+The truth is, most deals for Black Friday cars are available throughout November, and many will extend well past Cyber Monday, and through December.
+US automakers are already offering substantial discounts, rebates and incentives to clear out 2016 and some new 2017 models.*

-The best car deals may surface right around New Year’s Day.
-But if you want both good prices and good selection—if your heart is set on a hot seller, color, or feature, or if you don’t want to get stuck buying pricey options you don’t need—the time to buy your car is between now and early December.
+The best car deals may surface right around New Year’s Day, but the time to buy is between now and Early December.
+If you want both good prices and good selection or if your heart is set on a specific attribute, don’t get stuck buying pricey options at the end of the season.

 The best place to get great deal is not at a dealership

 Like Walmart and most other retail establishments, car dealers expect to be swamped on Black Friday.
-That means the the already-arduous purchase process will be even more time-consuming and stressful for car buyers: Taking a test drive, learning about the vehicle, and negotiating a price, let alone financing, will take hours longer than normal on that day.
-The crowds alone create stress, and stress makes a buyer vulnerable.
+That means that the already arduous purchase process will be even more time consuming and stressful for car buyers: Taking a test drive, learning about the vehicle, and negotiating a price will take hours longer than normal.
+The crowds will create stress and that stress can make a buyer vulnerable.

-The longer a buyer has to wait for a salesperson’s attention, the more likely they are to accept a deal, whether it’s exactly what they want or not.
-If they can be convinced they’re getting an unbeatable, time-sensitive price, even someone who’s “just browsing” is a target for high-pressure sales on Black Friday.
+The longer a buyer has to wait for a salesperson’s attention, the more likely they are to accept a deal, whether it’s what they want or not.
+If they can be convinced they’re getting an unbeatable, time-sensitive price anyone can become a victim of this stress-induced purchase.
+Even someone who’s “just browsing” is a target for high-pressure sales on Black Friday.